Mapping Coalgebras I: Comonads: Categorical operads acting on a monoidal context

-\begin{proof} We already know that these 2-functors are strictly fully faithful.
-It suffices then to show that they are strictly essentially surjective.
-Let us consider a $\operad P$-algebra $B$ in $\categ D$.
-Since $F$ is strictly essentially surjective, let us consider objects $(A_c)_{c \in \Ob(\operad P)}$ in $\categ C$ together with isomorphisms
+\begin{proof} We already know that this 2-functor is strictly fully faithful.
+It suffices then to show that it is strictly essentially surjective.
+Let us consider a $\catoperad P$-algebra $B$ in $\categ D$.
+Since $F$ is strictly essentially surjective, let us consider objects $(A_c)_{c \in \Ob(\catoperad P)}$ in $\categ C$ together with isomorphisms

-Using these isomorphisms, one can build a structure of a $\operad P$-algebra $A'$ on the objects $(F(A_c))_{c \in \Ob(\operad P)}$ so that these isomorphisms form an isomorphism of $\operad P$-algebras $A'\simeq B$ in $\categ D$.
-By Proposition \ref{prop : pullbackalg}, this new $\operad P$-algebra $A'$ is the image of a $\operad P$-algebra in $\categ C$. \end{proof}
+Using these isomorphisms, one can build a structure of a $\catoperad P$-algebra $A'$ on the objects $(F(A_c))_{c \in \Ob(\catoperad P)}$ so that these isomorphisms form an isomorphism of $\catoperad P$-algebras $A'\simeq B$ in $\categ D$.
+By Proposition \ref{prop : pullbackalg}, this new $\catoperad P$-algebra $A'$ is the image of a $\catoperad P$-algebra in $\categ C$. \end{proof}